-For many people, that first encounter with credit scores, credit histories and credit reference agencies comes when exploring mortgage options.
-Prior to that they may never have heard of them.
+For many people, that first encounter with credit scores, credit histories and Credit Reference Agencies comes when exploring mortgage options.
+Prior to that, they may never have heard of them.
 But getting to grips with this is absolutely essential when getting on the property ladder.
-I’ll share with you why.

 Why?
-Because it means that how you deal with credit is an unknown entity.
-There’s no information available on how you handle credit.
-And therefore lenders will regard you as a high risk customer.
+Because it means that how you deal with credit is unknown to a mortgage provider.
+There’s no information available on how you handle credit, and so lenders will likely regard you as a high-risk customer.

 In the context of home-buying, a deposit is the amount of cash a buyer will pay upfront towards the price of the property they’re purchasing.
 It is a percentage of the full value of the property.
 And the remaining amount will usually be arranged in the form of a mortgage.

 So if you are buying a home for £300,000 and you put down a £30,000 deposit, that deposit is 10%.
 You will then need to get a mortgage for the value of £270,000 to cover the other 90% of the value of the property.

 A 90% mortgage deal refers to a mortgage where you are paying a 10% deposit.
 A mortgage is a loan specifically for buying property.
 You will be expected to pay it off to your lender with interest in monthly payments over the term of your mortgage deal.
 The average term for repayment of mortgages is 25 years.